GustavFluur/Hobby_Share/README.md

 # Hobby Share

-Hobby Share is a community where people are able and willing to share their interests - or hobbies.
-It creates a streamline of information for user to create, and interact with various of posts from other hobby enthusiasts.
-Where all the uploaded news and sharing messages are their for peoples disposal.
+Hobby Share is a community where people are able and willing to share their hobbies with others.
+Likewise it creates a streamline of information for the users to see what categories there are, thus encouraged to feel willing to create, and interact with various of posts from other hobby enthusiasts.
+Where all the uploaded and inspiring messages are their for peoples disposal.
+It's a representation of who you are and what interests you represents.

 ![Responsitive Image](static/readme-images/readme.main.png)